 - Have your HVAC system checked and maintained

-With some deliberate thought and participation from your whole team, you can easily winterize your workplace for safety.
+With some deliberate planning and participation from your whole team, you can successfully winterize your workplace for safety.
 Use the opportunity to boost morale and refocus as you face the colder weather months.
-And if you are lucky enough to operate your business in a warm and sunny place that doesn’t get bogged down in the rain, sleet, or snow, be thinking about the rest of us as we winterize our workplaces!